 You must request coverage within 31 days of a qualifying event (i.e., marriage, birth of child etc.).
-For loss of coverage under the state medical assistance program where the member resides, coverage must be requested within 60 days of the loss of coverage.
+For loss of coverage under the Colorado Medical Assistance Act, coverage must be requested within 60 days of the loss of coverage.
 For loss of coverage under the Children's Basic Health plan coverage must be requested within 90 days of the loss of coverage;